ramblingjordan/AbBOT-python/README.md

   -v, --verbose         Increases the verbosity of the output.
   -c COUNT, --count COUNT
                         Set a maximum number of times to successfully submit to the form.
+  -g, --generate
+                        Generate GPT2 text from DeepAI API with key set by environment variable or default.
 ```